Smealm/hydra-launcher-stuff/README.md

 2. **Download Games in Hydra**
    - Use Hydra launcher to download GOG games as usual
    - The script will automatically detect and process new installers
-   - After installation, Hydra will restart with the new game ready to play
+   - Point Hydra Launcher to your game manually

 ### Running at Startup (Recommended)
 1. Create a shortcut to the script